Application Process for a Dual Hackney Carriage and Private Hire Driver Licence

 During this unprecedented time with the outbreak of the Coronavirus, known as Covid19, the Council have taken the difficult decision to stop all face to face contact in relation to applications pertaining to Hackney Carriage and Private Hire (taxi) licensing.
 This has been done to safeguard and protect not only the Council’s own staff but also our customers from the potential spread of Covid19.

 With immediate effect the Council will no longer be holding appointments to submit driver applications.
-With that in mind the alternative arrangements below will be rolled out shortly.

 To apply you will be required to send an email to: firstname.lastname@example.org .
 In the email you must state the below information:

 - Current Badge Expiry Date:

 - Online DBS reference number OR their reference for the DBS Update Service:

 You must also attach either scanned copies or clear images of the original documents listed below.
 The maximum limit for incoming emails is 20Mb so please try and consolidate documents onto fewer attachments where possible.
 Failure to do so may mean your application is rejected:

 Applicants for a Dual Driver Licence are required to have held a full driving licence for at least three years and must be at least 21 years old.
 You are also expected to have a satisfactory level of conversational and written English - any renewal drivers who do not satisfy the licensing team on application or raise concerns due to complaints will be required to sit the Council's knowledge test from 1 January 2020.

 - a completed application form including a Statutory Declaration of your full criminal and motoring history